msrosenberg/ImpactFactor/excluded impact factors.md

 ## Requires evaluation of journal quality in some manner
 * Mikhailov, O.V.
 (2012) A new citation index for researchers.
 Herald of the Russian Academy of Sciences 82(5):403-405.
+* _r_-index
+  * Rahul, P.R.C.
+(2013) r-index: Quantifying the quality of an individual's scientific research output.
+Journal of Scientometric Research 2(1):80-82.
+* Hostiuc, S., and I. Negoi (2016) A new method for evaluating author's scientific impact by using an eigenfactor derived scoring system.
+Journal of Scientometric Research 5(1):85-90.

 ## Requires evaluation and comparison of coauthors